Federal Work Study (FWS)

 This are granted to first-semester, first-year students who are Maine residents taking at least six credits in their first semester and who have accumulated no more than 24 college credits.

 All students borrowing a student loan for the first time are required to complete loan entrance counseling; students with previous student loans who attend KVCC for the first time are encouraged to complete loan entrance counseling again as a reminder.
 Students leaving KVCC, dropping below 6 credits, or graduating are required to complete loan exit counseling.

 Information Regarding Student Loans

 Loans are borrowed and must be repaid with interest.
 Contact the staff at firstname.lastname@example.org for information regarding loans and your responsibilities.

 Based on financial need.
-The principle and interest are both deferred as long as the student is enrolled at least half-time (6 credits).
+For loans disbursed after July 1, 2014, the principle and interest are both deferred as long as the student is enrolled at least half-time (6 credits).
 In addition, the principal is deferred until six months after the student graduates or drops below 6 credits–this is known as the “grace period.”
-Students with Federal Direct Subsidized Stafford Loans that first disbursed between 7/1/2012 and 7/1/2014 do not have interest-subsidy benefits during the six-month grace period.
-Payments on the principle will not be due during the grace period, but interest will accrue.
-For student loans disbursed after 7/1/2014, the deferral of the interest subsidy during the grace period has been restored.

 Non-need-based.
 The interest is either paid while a student is in school or capitalized over the life of the loan.
 (The principal is deferred until six months after a student graduates or drops below 6 credits.)